David C. Levy records

 [Identification of item], [date (if known)], David C. Levy records, PC.01.04.01, box __, folder __, New School Archives and Special Collections, The New School, New York, New York.

-David Corcos Levy served as dean of Parsons School of Design from 1970 until 1989.
+David Corcos Levy served as dean of Parsons School of Design from 1970 until 1980 and executive dean from 1980-1989.
 He had been employed by Parsons since 1961, and in the late 1960s guided the institution through a financial crisis that resulted in Parsons' affiliation with the New School for Social Research.
 Levy left a significant imprint on Parsons, relocating the campus, establishing new degree programs, expanding to campuses outside of Manhattan, increasing enrollment, and attracting new faculty.

 Levy is the son of artists Edgar Levy and Lucille Corcos Levy.
 He earned a bachelor's degree in aesthetics from Columbia College in 1960.
 He then studied art history at both Columbia, from which he graduated in 1960, and at New York University’s Institute of Fine Arts.
 Levy went on to earn masters and doctorate degrees in 1967 and 1979, respectively, in organizational theory from the Department of Organizational Studies at New York University.
 His dissertation, Anatomy of a Merger, explores the affiliation between Parsons School of Design and the New School for Social Research, orchestrated in part by Levy between the final weeks of 1969 and the early part of 1970.